opeeyum/CLI-Utility-for-task-managment/README.md

 #A command-line (CLI) program that lets us manage our tasks.

-The specification for this problem is written down as tests.
+The specification for this program is written down as below.

-Here's how it should work:
+Here's how it will work:

 ## Specification